OpenConceptLab/ocl_build_pipeline/README.md

    * __ENV__: Production
    * __PORT__: Port where UI server will be run
    * __TOKEN__: API admin user's API key

+## User Management

+Current installation of GoCD for OCL authenticates users via [File based authentication](https://docs.gocd.io/current/configuration/dev_authentication.html#file-based-authentication) and [GitHub OAuth Authentication](https://github.com/gocd-contrib/gocd-oauth-login)

+File based authentication is only used to provide the system an admin account.
+In order for other users to log in using their GitHub accounts, and already existing user must add them as a user to GoCD through __ADMIN__ / __User Summary__ / __Add User__ (screenshots below):

 # How to setup GoCD on a new server